ZehenForever/mqcollect/README.md

 `/collect`

+Alias for "/collect group"

+`/collect group`

 Iterates through group members and instructs them one at a time to use the `/give <character>` command to give the current character any items that the current character has configured.

+`collect e3bots`

+Iterates through all connected E3 bots and instructs them one at a time to use the `/give <character>` command to give the current character any items that the current character has configured.